 If you set fit options and then alter other fit settings, the app remembers your choices for lower and upper bounds and start points, if possible.
-For custom equations Curve Fitting app always remembers user values, but for many library models if you change fit settings then the app automatically calculates new best values for start points or lower bounds.
+For custom equations, the Curve Fitter app always remembers user values.
+However, for many library models, if you change fit settings, then the app automatically calculates new best values for start points or lower bounds.

-You can save your custom equations as part of your saved Curve Fitting app sessions.
+You can save your custom equations as part of your saved Curve Fitter app sessions.

 Your function can execute a number of times, both during fitting and during preprocessing before fitting.
 Be aware this may be time-consuming if you are using functions with side effects such as writing data to a file, or displaying diagnostic information to the Command Window.